XavierTM/codeswag/getting-started-with-java/Getting started with Java.md

 ![Iterative-construct-demo-output](https://codeswag.co.uk/wp-content/uploads/2020/01/Iterative-constructs-300x216.png)

-All the construct can be used together, and it should be noted that the general flow of a program is sequential.
-That means for example, if we write a conditional construct, then an iterative construct below, then the conditional construct is executed first, then the iterative construct later.
+All the constructs can be used together, and it should be noted that the general flow of a program is sequential.
+That means, for example, if we write a conditional construct, then an iterative construct below, the conditional construct is executed first, then the iterative construct later.
 And also, we can use another construct in another construct.

 ### Java methods
-A *subroutine* is a collection of program statements that does a cetain task.
+A *subroutine* is a collection of program statements that does a certain task.
 A subroutine that returns a value to another variable is called a function(analogous to a math function).
 A procedure is the one that doesn't return a value after execution.
 In Java, subroutines are called methods.
 Here is the syntax for creating a method.

 ```